Denver's mayoral candidates clash over camping ban as housing, crime took center stage in debate

-Denver's candidates for mayor clashed over the city's camping ban in their first major debate on Thursday night, when housing affordability and homelessness took center stage.
+Denver's candidates for mayor clashed over the city's camping ban in their first major debate on Thursday night, when affordability, homelessness and crime took center stage.

 The candidates split on whether to enforce the urban camping ban.
 Some supported it, while others seek new solutions.